sehlen-bsi/botan-docs/cryptodoc/src/07_pubkey.rst

    **Notes:**

-   - The sign of ``mp`` is swapped in comparison with the specification.
-However, for the following compression only absolute values are relevant.
+   - The coefficients of ``mp`` are additive inverse as they would be according to the specification.
+For the following compression, however, only the distances from zero of the coefficients are relevant, which are the same in both cases.

-Kyber IND-CCA2
+Kyber.CCAKEM
-""""""""""""""
+""""""""""""

 **Encapsulation**

-IND-CCA2 encapsulation works as follows, realizing **Algorithm 8** of [Kyber-R3]_:
+Encapsulation works as follows, realizing **Algorithm 8** of [Kyber-R3]_:

 .. admonition:: Kyber_KEM_Encryptor::raw_kem_encrypt()